Warehouse Closes

 Package Score: will be marked out of 100

-Quality: Quality will be assessed based on how agreeable the wine is for its target customer and chemical analysis.
-Quality is determined considering the following characteristics of the beverage: Appearance, Aroma, Body, Taste and Aftertaste.
+Quality: Quality will be assessed based on how agreeable the wine is to its target customer and chemical analysis.
+Measure quality considering the following characteristics of the beverage: Appearance, Aroma, Body, Taste, and Aftertaste.

-Value: The objective is to understand how well a particular wine is priced and what value it offers, the greater the quality offered for the price, the greater the value score will be.
+Value: The objective is to understand how well a particular wine is priced, the greater the quality offered for the price, the greater the value score will be.